redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - **RedStone node** - fetches data from external sources via api, aggregates and attest information with a cryptographic key, broadcast the results and persist them on the Arweave blockchain
 - **Data cache** - a module that holds data and makes it available to interested parties.
 Multiple services might implement it on various infrastructure to increase availability.
 It should achieve minimum latency and scale to handle large volume of requests
 - **Smart contracts api** - it provides the data to on-chain protocols.
 Initially, we cover Arweave and EVM (ethereum) infrastructure.
 It minimizes the running (gas) costs and verifies signed data on-chain
 - **HTTP api** - web based that serves information via REST api.
 It can power websites, node-js scripts and social media bots.
-There will be a dedicated java script wrapper that will abstract request formatting and error handling to make service easier to integrate
+There will (isn't it already available as redstone-api library?) be a dedicated javascript wrapper that will abstract request formatting and error handling to make service easier to integrate
 - **Providers registry** - an Arweave smart contract that manages provider's token stake, holds the manifest (SLA of pricing data) and allows checking historical performance (showing any data inconsistency and downtime)
-- **Dispute resolution protocol** - a set of Arweave contracts allowing to challenge any existing pricing feed, and managing the dispute process enabling juries to vote for the verdicts
+- **Dispute resolution protocol** - a set of Arweave (are we sure we want to implement this on Arweave?)  contracts allowing to challenge any existing pricing feed, and managing the dispute process enabling juries to vote for the verdicts
 - **Web portal** - a web application that is an interface to browse data, check providers' statistics, see historical feeds with an option to raise a dispute and participate in the voting process

 ### Token design